MariaCeciliaRomero/LearningAlgorithms/README.md

 🤖 Over 80% of the tests given to software developers involve algorithms.
 That’s why this repository will be incredibly useful in helping you tackle challenges in the programming world.

-As a programmer, you need to develop a truly unique way of thinking.

 💻 "Learning Algorithms" is a personal project aimed at learning and practising programming algorithms from a fundamental perspective.
 This repository will feature implementations of various classic algorithms and data structures, as well as solutions to typical problems in the IT world, all built from scratch.

 ⚙️ I decided to create "Learning Algorithms" as a way to strengthen programming skills, learn to solve logical problems, and enhance analytical abilities.
 I also want to share this learning journey with the community so that others interested in algorithms can follow the progress and find practical solutions and examples.